UI233/OpenGLplayground/README.md

 - Assimp
 - stb_image

-All projects in this repository is compiled using MSVC so I am not sure that it works well on g++.
+All projects in this repository are compiled using MSVC so I am not sure whether it works well on g++.

-## List of Implementation
+## Table of Contents

 - Shadow Mapping